 blow molding - Forming bottles and packages from plastic by expanding a blank in a hollow mold.
 The blank is ordinarily a tube, formed on the machine that accomplishes the blow molding.
 The parison is extruded in extrusion blow molding, or injected in injection blow molding, using granular resin as raw material.

 bottle - As used in packaging, a container having a round neck of relatively smaller diameter than the body and an opening capable of holding a closure for retention of the contents.
 The cross section of the bottle may be round, oval, square, oblong, or a combination of these.
-Generally made of glass, but also of polyethylene or other plastics, earthenware, metal, etc.
+Can be made of glass, polyethylene or other plastics, earthenware, and metal, etc.

 bottle dropper - A bottle with a closure containing a pipette dropper as an integral part thereof.
 The pipette dropper may or may not be equipped with a rubber bulb.
 If equipped with rubber bulb, the bulb may be an integral part of the closures.

 bottle, glass - Generally, any glass container capable of holding a closure (not including ampuls which are sealable by fusion of the opening, or shell vials).
 Includes a large variety of glass containers of various sizes, shapes and finishes, such as: jar, demijohn, carboy, flask, flagon, magnum, etc. (3) Specifically, a narrow-neck container as compared with a jar, or wide-mouth container.